devlewis/practice-log-client/README.md

 ### Summary

 This app is for logging hours and basic details for your daily practice.
-Users may choose goal lengths of 7, 30, or 100 consecutive days of practice, choose a daily number of hours goal, and log/edit their hours and practice notes accordingly.
+Users may create an account, choose goal lengths of 7, 30, or 100 consecutive days of practice, choose a daily number of hours goal, and log/edit their hours and practice notes accordingly.

 ### Technologies